apache/avro/.github/PULL_REQUEST_TEMPLATE.md

 ## What is the purpose of the change

-*(For example: This pull request improves file read performance by buffering data.)*
+*(For example: This pull request improves file read performance by buffering data, fixing AVRO-XXXX.)*

 ## Verifying this change